sez11a/liferay-docs-commerce/user/articles/030-user-segmentation.markdown

 +$$$

-**Note:** When you create a user segment with more than one criterion, the criteria are combined exclusively.
+**Note:** When you create a user segment with more than one criteria, the criteria are combined exclusively.
 For example, if a user segment includes members of the Organization *Procurement* and the User Group *Purchasing Managers*, the resulting segment includes only users who are members of *both*